Important Hormones That Decrease With Age

 Unfortunately, the body's production of HGH diminishes with age.

-Referred to as the "mother of all hormones" DHEA is the most abundant anabolic steroid hormone in the body.
+Referred to as the "mother of all hormones" DHEA is the most abundant steroid hormone in the body.
 DHEA promotes the renewal and replacement of tissues and helps to maintain a healthy immune system.

 DHEA is also very active in the brain.
 It promotes neurotransmitter production, and so is crucial for maintaining both short term and long term memory.